Decent-Partners/Decent-overview/README.md

 - Anyone can propose a project to the cooperative.
 - Proposals assign some rights to the fund in return for receiving a grant (e.g NFTs).
 - These NFTs are held in a reserve that #neversellsout.
-- You build reputation by delivering stuff - e.g. becoming a 'Partner'.
+- You build reputation by delivering stuff, becoming a 'partner' in the process.
-- Partners ultimately govern the multisig which decentralises governance over time.
+- Partners ultimately govern the multisig which ensures governance decentralises over time.
 - Rinse and repeat...

 - _(a little later)_... a publicly owned, operated and accessed Web3 media ecosystem emerges.